The Conversation (website): International editions

-Across the whole network, stories commissioned by The Conversation are now republished in 90 countries, in 23 languages, and read more than 40m times a month.
+As of 2019, stories commissioned by all editions of The Conversation combined were republished in 90 countries, in 23 languages, and read more than 40 million times a month.

 The Conversation Africa

 The Conversation launched an African edition in May 2015, headquartered in Braamfontein, Johannesburg, South Africa.
-It launched in Johannesburg.
 Within its first year, it was endorsed by 21 African universities and had 240 academics contribute to the project.
 It has offices in Kenya, Senegal, Nigeria, South Africa, and Ghana.

 As of 2021, most of the authors who published content in The Conversation Africa were affiliated with South African universities, and the website content initially focused on South Africa.
-The Bill & Melinda Gates Foundation provided $3m funding.
+The Bill & Melinda Gates Foundation provided $3,000,000 in funding.

 The Conversation Indonesia

 The idea to launch the Indonesian edition emerged after a 2015 meeting between Sangkot Marzuki (then Chair of AIPI) and The Conversation's founder, Andrew Jaspan.
 The Conversation Indonesia Foundation was formally established on 4 September 2017, and the Indonesian edition went live on 6 September 2017 under Executive Editor Prodita Kusuma Sabarini.
 The foundation's founders included press figure Aristides Katoppo, conservation biologist Jatna Supriatna, and molecular biologist Sangkot Marzuki, with RTS Masli providing the registered domicile.
 During its incubation phase, AIPI served as the host partner.

 Over a two-year trial period, The Conversation Indonesia received grant support from the Myer Foundation, the Open Society Foundation, and the Embassy of France in Jakarta; the law firm Soemadipradja & Taher provided pro bono assistance.
-Entering 2019, support continued from the Ford Foundation, the David and Lucile Packard Foundation, the Knowledge Sector Initiative program, and the Tifa Foundation—enabling newsroom expansion and the creation of new divisions (Finance & Management and Business Development & Partnership).
+Entering 2019, support continued from the Ford Foundation, the David and Lucile Packard Foundation, the Knowledge Sector Initiative program, and the Tifa Foundation, enabling newsroom expansion and the creation of new divisions (Finance & Management and Business Development & Partnership).

-As part of the global Conversation network, the Indonesian edition publishes research-based analysis by academics and researchers under Creative Commons (with no paywall), allowing content to be freely read and republished by other media with proper attribution and installation of a countercode.
 The newsroom also runs science-communication training as well as the Science Leadership Collaborative program for early-career researchers.

 In recent years, the Packard Foundation has recorded multi-year grants to The Conversation Indonesia Foundation to support core operations, strengthen coverage of environmental and ocean issues, and develop new partnerships with universities and research institutions across Indonesia.